 |Windchimes||Window decoration||Woggle making||Wound make-up|

 The Scoutabout Team is currently looking for individuals willing to help support the smooth running of the event during the weekend.
 They are open to adults as well as Explorer Scouts and Senior Section Guides aged between 14 and 18.
-This year’s teams are: Further details about a Service Team can be found by clicking on their name.
+This year’s teams are: Media team information 2020 – The Media team is now full.
+Thank you for your interest!
+Further details about a Service Team can be found by clicking on their name.
 For Leaders, Helpers, Sectional Assistants, Scout Network, Senior Section Members over 18 years old, Trefoil Guild and Scout Active Support Members there are several opportunities including the Stewarding Team, Catering Team (supporting the 200 or so Service Team Members that will be running the event) as well as general support with Activities etc. To register your interest, please click on the correct link below: Explorer / Rangers click HERE Adult members click HERE.

 Scoutabout Service Teams